Welcome to Researching Sociology

 Researching Sociology is a blog based in the Department of Sociology at LSE.

 Researching Sociology aims to showcase the LSE Department of Sociology’s Research Clusters, reflecting areas where the Department has key concentrations of research and graduate teaching, and a distinctive LSE presence and identity.
-These clusters are: Economic Sociology; Politics and Human Rights; Social Inequalities; and Urban Sociology.
+These clusters are: Economic Sociology; Politics and Human Rights; Social Inequalities; Knowledge, Culture and Technology; and Urban Sociology.
 Blog posts that reflect these clusters can be found on the Research Clusters pages.

 British Journal of Sociology